MNiwano/Eclaire/README.md

 * **reduction.ipynb**
     sample program running on Google Colaboratory for trying Eclair
 * **fitsget.ipynb**
-    program to get FITS files for running reduction.ipynb
+    program to get FITS files as test data for running reduction.ipynb
 * **readme.pdf**
     manual of reduction.ipynb and fitsget.ipynb